-In the list of top places to explore in Lucknow, firstly, it is Bara Imambara.
-Bara Imambara, also famous as Asafi Imambara, is a historical structure in Lucknow that dates back to 1784.
+In the list of top places to explore in Lucknow, the first is Bara Imambara.
+Bara Imambara, also known as Asafi Imambara, is a historical structure in Lucknow that dates back to 1784.
 It is popular as one of the city’s most significant historical sites in the country.
 The complex contains a splendid mosque (Asfi Mosque), a labyrinth (the Bhul Bhulaiya), and a stepwell with running water.
 Its construction credit goes to Asaf-Ud-Daula, one of Awadh’s most eminent Nawabs (Shahi Baoli).
-Two gigantic doors lead to the center hall, which is the world’s most significant concave space.
+Two gigantic doors lead to the centre hall, which is the world’s most significant concave space.

 The majestic historical edifice of Chota Imambara was completed in 1838 by Muhammad Ali Shah, the third Nawab of Awadh.
 Originally, Imambara Hussainabad Mubarak was famous as a gathering place for Shia community devotees and is now popular as Imambara Hussainabad Mubarak.
 The site, however, was later used as a mausoleum for both the Nawab and his mother.
 The structure’s interiors are ornately furnished with chandeliers and crystal lamps imported from Belgium, earning it the moniker “Palace of Lights.”
 In addition, exquisite Islamic calligraphy adorns the exteriors, adding to their overall appeal.

-Exploring the city by booking a cab service in Lucknow is very easy with Bharat Taxi either traveling for local or outer.
+Exploring the city by booking a cab service in Lucknow is very easy with Bharat Taxi, whether travelling locally or internationally.